ellatrix/micrograd/docs/1-bigram.md

 to divide by the number of rows.

 <script>
-export function softmaxCrossEntropyGradient( probs, ys ) {
+function softmaxCrossEntropyGradient( probs, ys ) {
     const [m, n] = probs.shape;
     const gradient = new FloatMatrix( probs );
     for ( let m_ = m; m_--; ) {